Medically reviewed by Angela Sheddan, FNP

-Let’s begin with the first study.
-Published in 2010, this study involved a total of 150 men.
-Seventy-five of these men were healthy and fertile, while the other 75 were going through a screening program for infertility.
+This study involved 150 men.
+Seventy-five of the men that took part in the study were healthy and fertile, while the other 75 were going through a screening program for infertility.

-The study set out to investigate the effects of ashwagandha root on semen profile, testosterone and other reproductive hormones in the infertile men.
+This study set out to investigate the effects of ashwagandha root on semen profile, testosterone and other reproductive hormones in the infertile men.

 The researchers found that the treatment with ashwagandha improved testosterone, luteinizing hormone, follicle-stimulating hormone and prolactin in the infertile men — all major factors linked to sperm quality and male fertility.

 Both groups took part in resistance training for eight weeks, with their muscle size, strength and testosterone measured before and after.

-After eight weeks, the group that took the ashwagandha supplement showed a greater increase in strength when performing bench press and leg extensions.
+After eight weeks, the group that took the ashwagandha supplement showed a greater increase in strength when performing bench presses and leg extensions.
 They also had a larger increase in muscle size in the chest and arms.

 Most interestingly, the group that took ashwagandha had a significantly larger average increase in testosterone levels, with an average testosterone increase of 96.2 ng/dL versus 18.0 ng/dL in the placebo group.

 The ashwagandha group also had a greater reduction in body fat percentage over the course of the study.